 We have prepared the following information to address common questions; however, we encourage you to contact the Office of Admissions at email@example.com with any additional questions you have regarding the application process.

 Why is UW-Eau Claire temporarily not requiring standardized test scores?

 We recognize that changes to test availability and testing environments due to the COVID-19 pandemic leave many students with inequitable access to standardized tests.
-The UW System Board of Regents Resolution 11430 (adopted May 7, 2020) states, “That, upon the recommendation of the President of the University of Wisconsin System, the Board temporarily suspends the requirement in Regent Policy Document 7-3, Sections I.C. and II.B. that all freshman applicants provide an ACT or SAT score as part of their application.
-The suspension of this requirement applies to all freshman applications to UW System campuses, except applications to UW-Madison, for the 2020-2021 academic year and the 2021-2022 academic year.”
+In May 2020, the UW System Board of Regents adopted a resolution to temporarily suspend the requirement that all freshman applicants provide an ACT or SAT score as part of their application, active through the 2021-22 academic year.
+That resolution has been extended, as detailed below:

 Does this apply to the Barron County campus?

 As an open-access institution, test scores are not required for an admission decision to UWEC – Barron County.
 However, we encourage taking and submitting test scores to increase access to four-year universities, programs, and scholarships should students choose to transfer in the future.

 Why would students submit standardized test scores if they don’t have to?

 Students may decide that including their scores will give a more complete picture of their academic achievements and potential.
 UW-Eau Claire encourages submitting test scores: In most cases the test score will positively impact a decision rather than negatively impact a decision.

 Our goal when reviewing an application is to understand more fully who the applicant is and how likely they are to be academically successful.
 In addition to providing a more complete academic picture, test scores are contributing factors for the assignment of student success programs, pre-requisite requirements, and scholarship consideration.